learn-co-students/hs-firebase-tutorial-after-school-000/README.md

 **Step 5:** Sign up for a free hacker account from Firebase here: https://www.firebase.com/signup/

-[APP URL DOESN'T MATTER]

-**Step 6:** Create a new app in your Firebase account dashboard.
-After you hit the "Create New App" button you should see your new database called something funny like `amber-fire-4558.firebaseIO.com`.
+**Step 6:** After signing up you'll be redirected to your Firebase dashboard.
+At the bottom of the page you should see a box that says "My First App" with a database called something funny like `amber-fire-4558.firebaseIO.com`.
 Click on the link to see your database.

 **Step 5:** Copy the URL in your browser's navigation bar.
 Your app will be communicating with your Firebase database via this link.

 + If this page looks scary to you DON'T WORRY!
-As you add data to the database you'll be able to see a graphical representation of it here.
-We'll be interacting with the database mostly through our app though.
+We'll be interacting with the database mostly through our app and as you add data to the database you'll be able to see a graphical representation of it here.

-**Step 6:** Paste the URL from Step 5 into the code we added at the top of the application controller (replacing "link to your database").
+**Step 6:** Go back to your application controller and find the `FlatironBase.new` method.
+Replace the string "link to your database" with the URL that you copied in Step 5.
 Like this:

 ```ruby
 DATABASE = FlatironBase.new("https://your-database-4558.firebaseio.com/")